Becoming a personal assistant - FAQs

 - transport - but only if this is to hospital or medical appointments.

 If you are using your car for work purposes, you will need to ensure you have Business Use as part of your insurance cover.

 Experience of this type of work is an advantage but is not essential.
 What makes a good personal assistant is the ability to get on well with people, to empathise with their situation and be able to offer the right level of support to suit individual needs.

 You don’t.
 The Register does not advertise vacancies.
 It enables PA’s to advertise their skills and availability to become a PA for a customer.
 Once you are registered any customer searching for a PA can contact you directly.

-You can register by completing this form.
+You can register by email, email@example.com.

 Unfortunately no. However registering with us will maximise your potential as a PA depending on your skills and availability.
 Anyone requiring a PA can access the Register to potentially gain your services.

 You may have made the decision to become a self-employed PA, but this does not necessarily mean you are in the eyes of the Inland Revenue or under employment law.
 Your self-employed status in regards to payment of Tax is made by HMRC (Inland Revenue).
 Even if you are registered in one role as self-employed, does not necessarily mean you will be in your new role as a PA.
 You will need to contact HMRC about each role for clarification.
 You can check your employment status at http://www.hmrc.gov.uk/calcs/esi.htm